 The headlines will read “Lincoln City go to Wembley”, but behind that there are a million stories all converging together.
 There are tales of personal joy, tales from fans, players and staff and the story of a football match steeped in controversy.

 The story of my semi final started in a dome atop of the Lincoln Tap House and Kitchen with two bottles of champagne and strawberries (very Made in Chelsea) and my Dad (definitely Made in Lincoln).
-We’d be invited as guests of my significant advertiser to enjoy pre-match drinks.
+We’d been invited as guests of my significant advertiser to enjoy pre-match drinks.
 It meant starting a Lincoln match amongst more new faces, something that has come to define this season.
 Every week I seem to be with different people, hearing different stories and getting contrasting opinions on all things Lincoln City.

 Oddly, very few of the assembled fans poke of the actual game.
 There wasn’t any excited chatter about our line up, about possible trips to London or how Danny might approach the game.
 Everything seemed apprehensive, almost mooted to a point where we didn’t want to consider the fact we were attending a match.
 For those not driving the bubbles and nibbles helped.